 Maryland State Dept. of Education regulations require a review and re-verification of home/hospital teaching services after 60 calendar days of service to determine if home/hospital teaching services will continue.

 Note: Students may be assigned one or more home/hospital teachers at the school system's discretion.
 Services may be provided in person or via the internet.
-Please be aware that home/hospital teaching does not replicate the classroom experience and is not intended to help students make up past work.
+Please be aware that home/hospital teaching does not replicate the classroom experience and is not intended to help students make up past work prior to the home teaching approval period.